fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

 ## A Few Words About Standard Deviation

-While planning this post, I had originally planned to look at the combiner quiz question, but used standard deviation rather than sample mean.
+I had originally planned to look at the combiner quiz question, but use standard deviation rather than sample mean as the topic of this post.
 I did that because I thought that using a standard deviation reducer also as a combiner would cause problems.
-After working with this, I realized that I didn't even need to go that far.
-However, I wanted to take a moment and explore the issue of calculating the standard deviation of the overall population using a single reduce job.
+After thinking about a bit, I realized that I didn't even need to go that far.

+If we take a moment and look at what happens if we try to compute standard deviation rather than sample mean we can see just how messed up this can get.

-First off, I wanted to start with a test for calculating the standard deviation of a list.
-Again, numpy would have made this trivial... but I am forced to run on Python 2.6.
-So, here is my test:
+First off, let's start with a test for calculating the standard deviation for values in a python list.
+Again, numpy would have made this trivial... but I am forced to run on Python 2.6, so no bumpy.
+Grrr....

+Anyway, here is a test:

 ```python
     def test_reducer_stdev(self):